Please contact a GDA agent for information.

 A nationally recognized mental health advocate, Dr. Ruston has received wide recognition from national mental health organizations including Harvard’s McLean National Council.
 She has also been awarded the Fountain House Associates Advocacy Award and Navos Expanding Horizon’s Award.

 Delaney trained at Stanford Medical School, followed by an internal medicine residency at UC San Francisco and a fellowship in Bioethics and Communication.
 For over twenty years she has practiced medicine along with teaching medical students.
 She has been on the faculty of The University of Washington School of Medicine in Seattle and Stony Brook Medicine in New York State.

 Delaney is Fulbright Scholar and has conducted health-related research for many years.
 Her research has been published in leading scientific journals, such as The New England Journal of Medicine and the Journal of the American Medical Association (JAMA).

-As of Fall 2017, she lives with her family in Seattle, Washington where she continues to create films and social movements, as well as provide primary care to the underserved and homeless – which has been the focus of her medical work for many years.
+Currently, she lives with her family in Seattle, Washington where she continues to create films and social movements, as well as provide primary care to the underserved and homeless – which has been the focus of her medical work for many years.